Apartheid: Reforms and contact with the ANC under Botha

-Concerned over the popularity of Mandela, Botha denounced him as an arch-Marxist committed to violent revolution, but to appease Black opinion and nurture Mandela as a benevolent leader of Blacks, the government transferred him from the maximum security Robben Island to the lower security Pollsmoor Prison just outside Cape Town; where prison life was more comfortable for him.
+Concerned over the popularity of Mandela, Botha denounced him as an arch-Marxist committed to violent revolution, but to appease Black opinion and nurture Mandela as a benevolent leader of Blacks, the government transferred him from the maximum security Robben Island to the lower security Pollsmoor Prison just outside Cape Town, where prison life was more comfortable for him.
 The government allowed Mandela more visitors, including visits and interviews by foreigners, to let the world know that he was being treated well.

 Black homelands were declared nation-states and pass laws were abolished.
 Black labour unions were legitimised, the government recognised the right of Blacks to live in urban areas permanently and gave Blacks property rights there.
 Interest was expressed in rescinding the law against interracial marriage and also rescinding the law against sexual relations between different races, which was under ridicule abroad.
-The spending for Black schools increased, to one-seventh of what was spent per white child, up from on one-sixteenth in 1968.
+The spending for Black schools increased, to one-seventh of what was spent per white child, up from one-sixteenth in 1968.
 At the same time, attention was given to strengthening the effectiveness of the police apparatus.

-In January 1985, Botha addressed the government's House of Assembly and stated that the government was willing to release Mandela on condition that Mandela pledge opposition to acts of violence to further political objectives.
+In January 1985, Botha addressed the government's House of Assembly and stated that the government was willing to release Mandela on condition that he pledge opposition to acts of violence to further political objectives.
 Mandela's reply was read in public by his daughter Zinzi – his first words distributed publicly since his sentence to prison 21 years earlier.
 Mandela described violence as the responsibility of the apartheid regime and said that with democracy there would be no need for violence.
 The crowd listening to the reading of his speech erupted in cheers and chants.
 This response helped to further elevate Mandela's status in the eyes of those, both internationally and domestically, who opposed apartheid.